How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 Soil type is one of the most important parameters when choosing pipes:

-• In soils with a high content of crushed stone, perforated products are laid, but without a geotextile filter.
+• In soils with high content crushed stone, products with perforation are laid, but without a geofabric filter.

-• Sandstones use geotextile-wrapped pipes with perforations.
-Additionally, it is recommended to make a sprinkling of crushed stone to prevent deformation of the pipeline.
+• In sandstones, geotextile-wrapped and perforated pipes are used.
+Additionally, it is recommended to make a coating of crushed stone to prevent pipeline deformation.

-• In mounted perforated products with a filter made of coconut fiber.
-A cheaper option is to use geotextile.
-Be sure to make a backfill of crushed stone, covering the pipeline by 15-20 centimeters.
+• Perforated products with a filter made of coconut fiber.
+A cheaper option is to use geofabric.
+A backfill of crushed stone must be made, covering the pipeline by 15-20 centimeters.

-• For loam, perforated pipes wrapped with geotextile are used.
+• For loam, perforated pipes wrapped in geotextile are used.

-In any soil, you can also use ordinary PVC pipes with homemade perforations and geotextile winding.
-This will greatly reduce the cost of the drainage system.
+In any soil, you can also use ordinary PVC pipes with homemade perforations and geofabric wrapping.
+This will significantly reduce the cost of the drainage system.

 Tools and materials